Sustainability

 NGK’s basic policy on corporate governance is to ensure legality in business activities and transparency in management.
 The Company has established a structure that can respond swiftly to changes in the business environment and built and maintains shareholder-focused system to ensure fair management.

 To put this policy into practice, NGK has chosen the governance structure of a company with an Audit & Supervisory Board.
 We have established a corporate governance system that increases the effectiveness of corporate governance through debate and deliberation on important matters.
-This was accomplished by establishing the Executive Committee and various other committees to support the president in making decisions, in addition to the General Meeting of Shareholders, Board of Directors, and Audit & Supervisory Board.
+This was accomplished by establishing the Executive Committee, ESG Management Committee, Risk Management Committee and various other committees to support the president in making decisions, in addition to the General Meeting of Shareholders, Board of Directors, and Audit & Supervisory Board.

 To strengthen the supervisory and oversight function of the Board of Directors, we have mandated reporting to Board of Directors from the key committees among committees that handle various risks surrounding NGK.
 To ensure that the objectives of the Corporate Governance Code are thoroughly implemented, we established the Nomination and Compensation Advisory Committee, Corporate Council, Conference of Outside Directors and Outside Audit & Supervisory Board Members, the Business Ethics Committee, and other committees.

-In addition, we have established the NGK Group Code of Conduct to stipulate how everyone working for the NGK Group should execute their jobs so that they abide by society’s laws and the company’s Articles of Incorporation and comply with corporate ethics.
+In addition, we have established the NGK Group Corporate Business Principles and NGK Group Code of Conduct to stipulate how everyone working for the NGK Group should execute their jobs so that they abide by society’s laws and the company’s Articles of Incorporation and comply with corporate ethics.
 All executives and employees are well versed in the code and are obligated to abide by it.
-In January 2019, the NGK Group Code of Conduct was revised with an emphasis on the realization of a sustainable society through business activities, respect for human rights, and thorough compliance to reflect changes in society since the previous revision.

 Corporate Governance Report